My research aims to better understand subjective perceptual experience

 using an array of techniques to better understand the neural and computational processes underlying how we

 perceive the world around us.
-To that end, I have conducted studies using behavior measures, psychophysics,
+To that end, I have conducted studies using behavioral measures, psychophysics,

 computational modeling, machine learning, and neurophysiology.
 Over the last several years,